Ashita no Joe

-Ashita no Joe (あしたのジョー, Ashita no Jō), also known as Ashita no Joe: Fighting for Tomorrow, is a Japanese boxing manga series written by Asao Takamori and illustrated by Tetsuya Chiba.
+Ashita no Joe (あしたのジョー, Ashita no Jō), also known as Ashita no Joe: Fighting for Tomorrow, is a Japanese boxing-themed manga series written by Asao Takamori and illustrated by Tetsuya Chiba.
 It follows drifter Joe Yabuki, who discovers a passion for boxing in a juvenile prison, and his rise through Japan's and the global boxing scene.

 Ashita no Joe was serialized in Kodansha's Weekly Shonen Magazine from 1968 to 1973, with its chapters collected in 20 tankōbon volumes.
 During its serialization, it was popular with working-class people and college students in Japan.
 It has been adapted into various media, including the Megalo Box anime, a futuristic reimagining of the original that was made as a part of the series' 50th anniversary.

 The manga has been widely influential, with numerous anime and manga referencing it.